Peacock (streaming service): Distribution

+In April 2023, as part of its multi-year partnership with Meta Platforms, a Peacock app was launched for Meta Quest virtual reality headsets.
+In November 2023, grocery delivery service Instacart announced an agreement to offer Peacock to subscribers of its Instacart+ service.

+In July 2025, ahead of the 2025–26 NBA season, Peacock announced that it would raise its prices by approximately $3 to $10.99 (Premium) and $16.99 (Premium Plus) per-month respectively.
+It was also reported that the service would be trialing a new "Select" tier at $7.99 per-month with a subset of its content, including a selection of library content and current NBC and Bravo programming, and no live sports content.

+In September 2025, NBCUniversal announced a deal with Walmart to add Peacock to Walmart+, giving members a choice between it and Paramount+ and the option of switching between the two every 90 days.

+In October 2025, NBCUniversal and Apple announced a deal where both companies would offer a discounted bundle of the Apple TV streaming service and Peacock, while also offering Family and Premier subscribers of Apple One a discount on Peacock's Premium Plus tier.
+As part of the deal to entice users into the bundle, NBCUniversal would offer up to 3 episodes of select Peacock series to Apple TV subscribers, while Apple would offer up to 3 episodes of select Apple Original series to Peacock subscribers.

 Content

 The service is drawn primarily from the NBCUniversal library, including subsidiaries such as Universal Pictures and Universal Television.
 It is said to include at least 15,000 hours of content on-launch without a subscription, and an additional 5,000 hours of content for Premium subscribers.
 Current episodes of NBC series are available on Peacock the day after their premiere for Premium subscribers; non-subscribers will receive them on a week's delay.

-Peacock also offers a lineup of around 25 curated digital linear channels, including long-form and digital-originated programming content from NBCUniversal's broadcast and cable properties (such as Today All Day, a digital extension of NBC's morning show Today), as well as third-party content providers.
+Peacock also offers a lineup of about 25 curated digital linear channels, including long-form and digital-originated programming content from NBCUniversal's broadcast and cable properties (such as Today All Day, a digital extension of NBC's morning show Today), as well as third-party content providers.
 They are designed to emulate a traditional broadcast programming experience (similar to services such as Pluto TV and Xumo, the latter of which was purchased by NBCUniversal parent Comcast in February 2020).

-On January 26, 2020, NBC announced plans to stream The Tonight Show Starring Jimmy Fallon and Late Night with Seth Meyers at 8:00 and 9:00 p.m.
+On January 26, 2020, NBC announced plans to stream The Tonight Show Starring Jimmy Fallon and Late Night with Seth Meyers at 8 and 9 p.m.
 ET, respectively, ahead of their television premieres on NBC.
-The decision, however, was criticized by many of NBC's affiliate groups out of concern that the "pre-airs" of both late-night talk shows on Peacock would cannibalize viewership for the shows on local NBC stations, and never came to fruition.
+Many of NBC's affiliate groups criticized the decision out of concern that the "pre-airs" of both late-night talk shows on Peacock would cannibalize viewership for the shows on local NBC stations, and the plans never came to fruition.